Learning Agile Swimming: An End-to-End Approach without CPGs: Abstract

 \section{Abstract}

 The pursuit of agile and efficient underwater robots, especially bio-mimetic robotic fish, has been impeded by challenges in creating motion controllers that are able to fully exploit their hydrodynamic capabilities.
-This paper addresses these challenges by introducing a novel, model-free, end-to-end control framework that leverages Deep Reinforcement Learning (DRL) to enable agile \XP{and energy-efficient} swimming of robotic fish.
-Unlike existing methods that rely on predefined trigonometric swimming patterns like Central Pattern Generators (CPG), our approach directly outputs low-level actuator commands \XP{without strong constraint}, enabling the robotic fish to learn agile swimming behaviors.
-In addition, by integrating a high-performance Computational Fluid Dynamics (CFD) simulator with innovative sim-to-real strategies, such as normalized density matching and servo response matching, the proposed framework significantly mitigates the sim-to-real gap, facilitating direct transfer of control policies to real-world environments without fine-tuning.
-Comparative experiments demonstrate that our method achieves faster swimming speeds, smaller turning radii, and reduced energy consumption compared to the conventional CPG-PID-based controllers.
-Furthermore, the proposed framework shows promise in addressing complex tasks in diverse scenario, paving the way for more effective deployment of robotic fish in real aquatic environments.
+This paper addresses these challenges by introducing a novel, model-free, end-to-end control framework that leverages Deep Reinforcement Learning (DRL) to enable agile and energy-efficient swimming of robotic fish.
+Unlike existing methods that rely on predefined trigonometric swimming patterns like Central Pattern Generators (CPG), our approach directly outputs low-level actuator commands without strong constraints, enabling the robotic fish to learn agile swimming behaviors.
+In addition, by integrating a high-performance Computational Fluid Dynamics (CFD) simulator with innovative sim-to-real strategies, such as normalized density calibration and servo response calibration, the proposed framework significantly mitigates the sim-to-real gap, facilitating direct transfer of control policies to real-world environments without fine-tuning.
+Comparative experiments demonstrate that our method achieves faster swimming speeds, smaller turn-around radii, and reduced energy consumption compared to the state-of-the-art swimming controllers.
+Furthermore, the proposed framework shows promise in addressing complex tasks, paving the way for more effective deployment of robotic fish in real aquatic environments.